-LOCUS will be implemented in all other states and CASII/ECSII will be implemented nationally on January 31, 2020.
-These changes will be effective as indicated unless superseding state, federal, contractual or customer requirements apply.
+LOCUS/CASII/ECSII are now effective in all states unless superseding state, federal, contractual or customer requirements apply unless superseding state, federal, contractual or customer requirements apply.
 Note that some markets and programs are already using these guidelines.

-To assist you in preparing for this transition, we are including links to current training resources provided by Deerfield Solutions and the American Academy of Child and Adolescent Psychiatry.
+Below are links to current training resources provided by Deerfield Solutions and the American Academy of Child and Adolescent Psychiatry.
 For more information, visit these websites: